 - In order to practice as a doctor, individuals must be licensed, so look at programs that will best prepare you for state licensure exams.

 Bachelor's Degree in Behavior Therapy

 Earning a bachelor's degree in behavior therapy may prepare graduates for entry-level research, therapeutic practice in private institutions or continuation into graduate studies.
 Bachelor's programs may include a concentration in a number of areas, such as behavioral healthcare, psychology or neuroscience.
 Course and lab work often offers hands-on training in various specialties.

 In order to work with patients, the minimum educational requirement is generally a master's degree.
 Several schools include clinical, industrial and public health programs with an emphasis on behavior therapy research and counseling instruction.
 Students may further focus their studies in workplace, community, adult and adolescent studies.
 Many master's degree programs in behavior therapy require students to complete an internship with an approved business or organization.

 Advanced research and academic positions in the field of behavior therapy generally require a doctoral degree in biological, developmental or clinical psychology, neuroscience or behavioral health.
 Many doctoral programs are highly competitive and have limited admission policies.
 Some programs offer students the chance to choose individual study paths to meet specific career goals, such as social work, education or women's studies.

 There are many degree options for individuals interested in studying behavioral therapy.
-While jobs are available for people who have a bachelor's degrees, most career opportunities and advancement are offered to those with a master's degree, who have completed licensure.
+While jobs are available for people who have bachelor's degrees, most career opportunities and advancement are offered to those with a master's degree, who have completed licensure.